rhayes777/PyAutoFit/docs/overview/result.rst

     median_pdf_vector = [float(np.percentile(samples[:, i], [50])) for i in range(model.prior_count)]

-The most probable vector is readily available from the *Samples* object for you convenience (and if a nested sampling *non-linear search* is used, it will use an appropriate method to estimate the parameters):
+The most probable vector is readily available from the *Samples* object for you convenience (and if a nested sampling ``NonLinearSearch`` is used, it will use an appropriate method to estimate the parameters):

 .. code-block:: bash